DCrawley94/nc-teaching-resources/seminar_plans/de_integration/patching_pm_session/patching.md

         assert process_data() == 15
 ```

-Highlight that the `with` context will call patcher start and stop
+Highlight that the `with` context will call patcher start and stop.

+**Alias the patcher and print in tests - compare this to the print of `load_data` notice it is the same - therefore we can add functionality the the mock if we desire**

 ### Test 3: Decorator

-Explain that we could use what is known as a **decorator**.
+Explain that we could use a **decorator**.

-This is syntactic sugar for a higher order function

-- **Essentially it just wraps the test function, for the duration of the test the `load_data` function will be patched**

-- The decorator indicates that there is a function which wraps the start/stop behaviour of the patch.

 ```py
 @patch('src.example_1.load_data', return_value=8)